DigiScore/neoscore/doc/core_concepts/document_tree.rst

 Pages are stored in :obj:`neoscore.document.pages <.Document.pages>`, a list-like object which creates pages on demand.
 Pages are abstract rectangular areas in the global document canvas that are used in print-oriented exports.
 Pages have geometry defined by an associated :obj:`.Paper`; by default neoscore uses A4 paper but this can be overriden when calling :obj:`.neoscore.setup`.
 Through its paper type, each page has an associated size, margins, and a gutter placed on the inside edge in double-sided printing.

 For many use-cases, pages and paper are not necessary.
-While all objects must be a child of a page, this needn't have an effect on the output.
-You can work in a pageless canvas by simply parenting all "root" objects to ``None``, then disabling the interactive page preview with ``neoscore.show(display_page_geometry=False)``.
+While all objects must be a descendant of a page, this needn't have an effect on the output.
+You can work in a pageless canvas by simply parenting all top-level objects to ``None``, then disabling the interactive page preview with ``neoscore.show(display_page_geometry=False)``.